What Is Networking?

 Networking is simply an information exchange between you and another person.
 It involves establishing relationships with people who will often become your friends and community of colleagues as you go through your career.
 They may be able to help you advance your career in many ways, just as you may be able to help them advance theirs.
 A networking contact could result in one of the following:

 - Inside information on what's happening in your field of interest, such as an organization's plan to expand operations or release a new product.

-- Job search advice specific to your field of interest (where the jobs are typically listed).
+- Job search advice specific to your field of interest, like where the jobs are typically listed.

 - Names of people to contact about possible employment or informational interviews.